Anglicized -- nye-lan-DEER-ia

 patronym for the Finnish entomologist Nylander, who collected the type series (of the American species N. vividula!) in a greenhouse in Helsinki.

 Small formicine ants, mandibles with five teeth, all species have nearly symmetrical (paired), stout, microsopically barbulate setae on the pro- and mesonotum and along the midline of the head.

-Worldwide; in USA most are associated with eastern deciduous forest, but a few occur in central grasslands and southwest desert riparian areas.
+most are associated with eastern deciduous forest, but a few occur in central grasslands and southwest desert riparian areas; Worldwide.